Q fever: Society and culture

 An early mention of Q fever was important in one of the early Dr. Kildare films (1939, Calling Dr. Kildare).
 Kildare's mentor Dr. Gillespie (Lionel Barrymore) tires of his protégé working fruitlessly on "exotic diagnoses" ("I think it's Q fever!") and sends him to work in a neighborhood clinic, instead.

-Q fever was also highlighted in an episode of the U.S. television medical drama House ("The Dig", season seven, episode 18).

 Biological warfare

 C. burnetii has been used to develop biological weapons.

 The United States investigated it as a potential biological warfare agent in the 1950s, with eventual standardization as agent OU.
 At Fort Detrick and Dugway Proving Ground, human trials were conducted on Whitecoat volunteers to determine the median infective dose (18 MICLD50/person i.h.) and course of infection.
 The Deseret Test Center dispensed biological Agent OU with ships and aircraft, during Project 112 and Project SHAD.
 As a standardized biological, it was manufactured in large quantities at Pine Bluff Arsenal, with 5,098 gallons in the arsenal in bulk at the time of demilitarization in 1970.

 C. burnetii is currently ranked as a "category B" bioterrorism agent by the CDC.
-It can be contagious, and is very stable in aerosols in a wide range of temperatures.
-Q fever microorganisms may survive on surfaces up to 60 days.
+It can be contagious and is very stable in aerosols in a wide range of temperatures.
+Q fever microorganisms may survive on surfaces for up to 60 days.
 It is considered a good agent in part because its ID50 (number of bacilli needed to infect 50% of individuals) is considered to be one, making it the lowest known.

 In animals

 Q fever can affect many species of domestic and wild animals, including ruminants (cattle, sheep, goats, bison, deer species...), carnivores (dogs, cats, seals...), rodents, reptiles and birds.
-However, ruminants (cattle, goats, and sheep) are the most frequently affected animals, and can serve as a reservoir for the bacteria.
+However, ruminants (cattle, goats, and sheep) are the most frequently affected animals and can serve as a reservoir for the bacteria.